-Pupnat is a village in the interior eastern part of the island of Korcula, about 12 kilometres west of the town of Korcula.
-Pupnat is located on the regional road running along the island.
-The population of Pupnat is about 500 inhabitants and this is the smallest village on the Island.
+Pupnat is a village in the interior eastern part of the island of Korcula, about 12 kilometers west of Korcula Town.
+The village is located on the regional road running along the island.
+The population is about 500 inhabitants and this is the smallest village on the Island.

-The Illyrian lived around Pupnat, in the area of Mocila, where remains of Illyrian graves were found.
-Location of the village of Pupnat was chosen by its settlers, in the hilly part of the island, not to be noticed from the sea and in this way Pupnat was through the centuries protected from pirates.
+The Illyrians lived around the village in the area of Mocila where remains of Illyrian graves were found.
+The location of the village was chosen by its settlers in the hilly part of the island, not to be noticed from the sea, and in this way Pupnat survived as was protected from the pirates through the centuries.

-In Pupnat visitors may buy first-class home-made food: wine, prsut, olive oil, brandy, honey, dried herbs and fruit.
+In the village, visitors may buy first-class homemade food: wine, prsut, olive oil, brandy, honey, dried herbs and fruit.

 The families from Pupnat are the owners of the bay of Kneza on the northern coast of the island, with a number of houses and villas rented to tourists.

-Map of the village, Punatska Luka, Kneza and other surrounding area in near vicinity of the village Korcula Island.
-Click to see the large version of Map of Korcula Island.
+Map of the village, Pupnatska Luka, Kneza, and other surrounding areas in the near vicinity on Korcula Island.
+Click to see the large version of the Map of Korcula Island.